DataDavidProjects/rageformatter-nextjs/README.md

 ## 🎉 Features

-1. **Type**: Vent out your work frustrations while writing your working e-mail
+1. **Type**: Vent out your work frustrations while writing your working e-mails
 2. **Click**: Let us work our magic!
 3. **Copy**: Receive a polite, respectful, and well-mannered version to send.
 4. **Send**: Share your refined feelings without burning any bridges.